MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-price-lists-price-list-items-define-pricing-products.md

 ---
-title: "Create price lists and price list items to define pricing of products (Dynamics 365 for Sales) | MicrosoftDocs"
+title: "Create price lists and price list items to define pricing of products (Dynamics 365 for Customer Engagement for Sales) | MicrosoftDocs"
-description: "Define what to charge for your products or services in Dynamics 365 for Sales."
+description: "Define what to charge for your products or services in Dynamics 365 for Customer Engagement for Sales."
 keywords: "Price list, price list items" ms.date: 10/09/2018 ms.service: